ErikSchnittker/SimpleToDo/ReadMe.md

 Feels free to use this however you want.

-To create the database just run [creating query](https://github.com/ErikSchnittker/SimpleToDo/blob/master/db/database.sql) .
+To create the database just run the [creation query](https://github.com/ErikSchnittker/SimpleToDo/blob/master/db/database.sql)
+.
 You might want to change the database name though.
 Than you will also need to change it in the [connection configuration](https://github.com/ErikSchnittker/SimpleToDo/blob/master/db/connection.php).
+The Rest should be a just work thing.
+PS: You might also want to change the css inside the css folder.